rmsare/sfmtools/README.md

 # sfmtools

-Utility functions for pipeline processing tasks in photogrammetry and structure from motion using Agisoft PhotoScan
+Utility functions for processing tasks in photogrammetry and structure from motion using Agisoft PhotoScan.
+Initially inspired by [geojames' repo](https://github.com/geojames/photoscan).